Double Cropping Field Peas Offer Economic Sustainability for Midwest Swine Producers

 Project Outcomes: The feasibility of growing field peas in Southeast Iowa will be completed.
 Double cropped field peas will be evaluated for disease, insect susceptibility, yield and nutrition attributes and the economics compared to the standard corn-soybean rotation.
 Swine producers who grow and use field peas as a source of protein and energy in swine diets could potentially increase profits by more than $35,000.

-Approach/Methods: Small scale ISU replicated research plots as well as field scale cooperator plots will be set up to evaluate variety selection, time of planting, harvesting techniques, and pest management of field peas.
+Small scale Iowa State University replicated research plots as well as field scale cooperator plots will be set up to evaluate variety selection, time of planting, harvesting techniques, and pest management of field peas.
 Feeding trials will evaluate the economical inclusion rates of field peas into swine rations.

-The double cropping system of winter wheat followed by summer planted peas was not successful in either 2005 or 2006.
-Although winter wheat yields were very good in both years, the best field pea yield achieved was 19 bu/A with a late July planting date of the variety “Admiral” in small plots in 2005.
-Pea yields in field scale plots have generally been less than 10 bu/A. More focus will be placed on spring planted peas followed by double cropped soybeans or milo in future field scale trials.
+The double cropping system of winter wheat followed by summer planted peas has not been successful in any year.
+Although winter wheat yields were good in all years, the best field pea yield achieved was 19 bu/A with a late July planting date of the variety “Admiral” in small plots in 2005.
+Pea yields in field scale plots have generally been less than 10 bu/A. Summer planted peas were not worth harvesting on the research farm in 2007 or 2008 and no large fields were planted in 2007 or 2008.

 Impacts and Contributions/Outcomes